| | ||

 Zyklische

 Schichtplanung.
 KI Journal, 2/01: 31-34, 2001.
-[J1] Johannes Gärtner, Nysret
+[J1] Johannes Gärtner, Nysret Musliu, and Wolfgang Slany.
+Rota: A research project on algorithms for workforce

-algorithms for workforce scheduling and shift design optimisation.
-Artificial
+scheduling and shift design optimisation.
+Artificial Intelligence

 Metaheuristic Algorithms and Tree Decomposition.